dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 * Boilerplate for integration into PHP-based CMSes (Content Management Systems)
 * Front-end maximises the available screen real estate
 * Uses vanilla CSS rather than LESS

+This fork was created by Dan Smith ([dotherightthing](https://github.com/dotherightthing/)) and is maintained in [Github](https://github.com/dotherightthing/kss-node).

 ## Benefits of using KSS